isyuricunha/website/content/en/pages/about.md

   - logs
   - metrics
   - alerts
-- revisit old labs with fresh knowledge to see what I would do differently now
+- revisit old labs with fresh knowledge to see what i would do differently now

-I prefer understanding how things work under the surface instead of memorizing a list of commands.
-If I know where the logs are, how the process starts, how the data is stored and what the configuration does, I feel much more comfortable touching production systems.
+i prefer understanding how things work under the surface instead of memorizing a list of commands. if i know where the logs are, how the process starts, how the data is stored and what the configuration does, i feel much more comfortable touching production systems.

 ---

-## Career direction
+## career direction

-Professionally, I am building my path in roles like:
+professionally, i am building my path in roles like:

-- Junior DBA PostgreSQL
+- junior dba postgresql
-- Database Administrator focused on production environments
+- database administrator focused on production environments
-- roles where PostgreSQL and Linux are first class citizens
+- roles where postgresql and linux are first-class citizens
 - positions where observability, performance tuning and reliability matter

-I also keep an eye on areas related to:
+i also keep an eye on areas related to:

 - data engineering
 - security and compliance
 - high availability and clustering

-I have gone through real recruitment processes, including multi step interviews for DBA roles, and I use each experience to refine my portfolio, my labs and how I present my skills.
+i have gone through real recruitment processes, including multi-step interviews for dba roles, and i use each experience to refine my portfolio, my labs and how i present my skills.

 ---

-## Health, running and long term goals
+## health, running and long-term goals

-Tech is not the only long term project in my life.
+tech is not the only long-term project in my life.

-I have been working on:
+i have been working on:

 - **losing weight**
 - **improving my health markers**
 - **building a running habit**

-Some tools and habits that I use:
+some tools and habits that i use:

-- **Garmin** watch and **Garmin Coach** plans, especially for 5K
+- **garmin** watch and **garmin coach** plans, especially for 5k
 - structured training plans that mix run and walk
 - tracking **steps, distance and pace**
 - using **food scales** and apps to measure calories and macros
 - planning meals with simple, repeatable options like rice, beans, eggs, pasta and basic sides
 - trying to keep a consistent **calorie deficit** without going into extremes

-I know I am a big guy and that this will take time.
-My goal is not only to drop numbers on the scale, but to build a body that can handle my plans, including running regular 5K races and, later, longer distances.
+i know i am a big guy and that this will take time. my goal is not only to drop numbers on the scale, but to build a body that can handle my plans, including running regular 5k races and, later, longer distances.

-You may see posts about:
+you may see posts about:

 - weekly training summaries
 - how a specific run went
 - small improvements in heart rate and pace
 - experiments with diet and routine

-I see this health journey in the same way I see my homelab.
-It is a long project, full of iterations, metrics and adjustments.
+i see this health journey in the same way i see my homelab. it is a long project, full of iterations, metrics and adjustments.

 ---

-## How I use this site
+## how i use this site

-This site exists for a few reasons:
+this site exists for a few reasons:

 - to centralize my **notes, labs and guides**
-- to act as a **portfolio** for people who want to know what I actually do
+- to act as a **portfolio** for people who want to know what i actually do
 - to keep a **log of my learning** over time
 - to share **configs, compose files and scripts** that might help others
 - to document my **running and health journey** in a way that makes sense to me

-You may find here:
+you may find here:

-- technical articles about PostgreSQL, Linux and Docker
+- technical articles about postgresql, linux and docker
-- step by step guides for specific setups
+- step-by-step guides for specific setups
 - small reflections on study, career and life
 - notes about training, weight loss and discipline

-I prefer being honest over being perfect.
-So you will probably see drafts, work in progress, and things that changed halfway through.
-To me, that is better than pretending everything is finished and polished.
+i prefer being honest over being perfect. so you will probably see drafts, work in progress, and things that changed halfway through. to me, that is better than pretending everything is finished and polished.

 ---

-## What I value
+## what i value

-A few things that guide how I work and learn:
+a few things that guide how i work and learn:

 - **clarity** over buzzwords
 - **documentation** over improvisation